jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 ### **give_images_unique_names(self) -> None:**

-Uses the heading tags to create a more descriptive image name.
+Uses the heading tags to create a more descrpitive image name.
 It also adds a random number to the image names to ensure that a client's browser doesn't use a cached image on an page update.

 ### **pretty_save(self, file_path: str = '.') -> None:**